The College Prep Pathway

-At Oak Park High School, there is a presumption that most students are working toward the goal of entering a two or four-year college upon graduation.
-With that assumption we have posted here on our website the activities, procedures and information sources that will assist in achieving that goal.
+At Oak Park High School, there is a presumption that most students are working toward the goal of entering a two or four-year College upon graduation.
+With that assumption, we have posted here the activities and resources that will assist students each year of high school towards achieving that goal.
 There are 2,400+ four-year colleges and universities in the United States and they have varying levels of selectivity.
 Approximately 100 of them are considered “highly” selective.
-Another tier of colleges are considered “very” selective, then a huge number are ranked as simply “selective” and a final group are considered “non-selective.”
+Another tier of colleges are considered “very” selective, then a huge number are ranked as simply “selective” and a final group is considered “non-selective.”
 The elements in a student’s profile that a college will evaluate in the selection procedure boil down to these things are listed in the order of their importance below:

 English II CP/H